vids2002/RSVPro/README.md

 ## User Stories:
 - As a user, I want to be able to add a guest to my party
+- As a user, I want to be able to remove a guest from my party
+- As a user, I want to be able to update the RSVP status and Plus One status of a guest
+- As a user, I want to be able to clear my whole Guest List
 - As a user, I want to be able to view the list of guests invited to my party
-- As a user, I want to be able to update the RSVP status and plus one status of a guest
+- As a user, I want to be able to view the list of guests that have confirmed my invite and a list of guests that have declined my invite.
-- As a user, I want to be able to remove a guest from my party
+- As a user, I want to be able to view details of a specific guest
-- As a user, I want to be able to see the list of guests that are attending my party and the list of guests that are not